sebastianknopf/py-gtfs-duckdb/README.md

 - Remove unwanted agencies, routes or trips and their related objects
 - Execute SQL statements on the GTFS data directly
 - Export modified and merged GTFS datasets
-- Grabbing up realtime data from different GTFS-RT feeds and match them against the loaded static data.
-Matched realtime data are exposed with GTFS-RT endpoints providing a GTFS-RT server.
+- **Running a GTFS-RT server grabbing realtime data of several different sources**

 The functionalities are used in production and also tested in a working GoogleMaps integration.